-BOND NO KNOW ALL MEN/WOMEN BY THESE PRESEN NT that we, as Principal (also referred to herein as "CONTRACTO OR"), and as Surety, are held and firmly bound unto , hereinafter called "OWNER," in the sum of Dollars (\$), for the payment of which sum, well and truly to executors, administrators, successors, and assign present.
-The condition of the above obligation is such that, and is about to enter into the annexed Contract [NAME OF PROJECT], in accordance with O WNER's Call for Bids documents and Principal's Bid Dated, and to which reference is hereby made for all particulars, and is required by said "OWNER" t to give this bond in connection with the execution of said Contract;
+BUND NO. KNOW ALL MEN/WOMEN BY THESE PRE Principal (also referred to herein as "CONTRA CTOR"), and as Surety, are held and firmly bound unto , hereinafter called "OWNER," in the sum of Dollars (\$), for the payment of which sum, well and trulexecutors, administrators, successors, and as present. · · The condition of the above obligation is such and is about to enter into the annexed Con , [NAME OF PROJECT], in accordance with h OWNER's Call for Bids documents and Principal's Bid Dated , and particulars, and is required by said "OWNE R" to give this bond in connection with the execution of said Contract;